AI: What does this mean for the average business?

 Will it improve process outcomes?

-Will it improve the customer experience?
+Will it improve customer experience?

 Machine learning can improve all three of these, which is why it is one area of AI that continues to attract attention and investment.
-However, it can only make improvement if the environment is right.
+However, it can only make improvements if the environment is right.
 So, it is not the solution in all cases, as it can be costly and relies of large amounts of data.